-After the government exercises it rights to terminate your contract for convenience, you then have to submit your damages in a termination for convenience settlement proposal.
+After the government exercises its rights to terminate your contract under the termination for convenience clause, you then have to submit your damages in a termination for convenience settlement proposal.
 It must be done within one year.
+Therefore, you must develop your settlement posture early.
+The government will almost always try to negotiate down.

-When Does a Termination Settlement Proposal Become a Claim?
+Under the Termination for Convenience Clause When Does a Settlement Proposal Become a Claim?

 Many companies make the mistake of filing an appeal simply because the contracting officer does not make a timely decision.
 This can be a costly mistake.